- William S. Gubelmann was an American businessman and inventor who held thousands of patents.

 - William S. Gubelmann died in New York on September 26, 1959, at the age of 96.

 Who Was William S. Gubelmann?

 William Samuel Gubelmann was an American businessman and inventor.
 Mr. Gubelmann was born in mid-1865 and died in 1959.
 He is known to be among the handful of Americans to hold hundreds of accredited patents.
 Most of William’s patents are in the fields of cash registers, accounting machines, adding and calculating machines among others.
-Thanks to his mastery in accounting and related fields, William gained unprecedented popularity.
+Thanks to his mastery of accounting and related fields, William gained unprecedented popularity.

 For instance, in 1959, the year the inventor died, Popular Mechanics magazine recognized him.
 In part, the magazine said, “Mr. Gubelmann is perhaps ‘the father of all existing calculating and adding machines that are in use in the world today.”

 - Full Name

 - Net Worth

 - Mentioned as a remarkable inventor by The Popular Mechanics and New York Times magazines

 - Dorothy (b.
 1893), Mildred (b.
 1898), Gladys (b.
 1899), Walter (1908)